Improved United Kingdom Air Defence Ground Environment: Calls for a new system

 Starting in 1969, as the full scope of the Linesman disaster became clear, various groups in the RAF called for a major reorganization of the system.
 The Moulton Report of December 1969 stated that the system would never work as the computers were too overloaded and that the interception task should be moved to the radar sites.
 Non-essential systems, like digital communications with the fighters, should be abandoned.
-In September 1971, Air Commander John Nicholls published a report on Linesman outlining its many problems, notably the lack of coverage in the north and south, and its inability to deal with low-flying targets.
+In September 1971, Air Marshal Sir John Nicholls published a report on Linesman outlining its many problems, notably the lack of coverage in the north and south, and its inability to deal with low-flying targets.
 The same month, Air commodore John Ellacombe published a similar report that suggested L1 be used for nothing more than the compilation of the recognized air picture and that several new radar stations be added.

 In November, RAF Strike Command called for the complete reformation of the entire network.
 Their plan devolved track assembly to a series of control centres which would forward that data to the Air Defence Centre where the recognized air picture would be assembled, along with the status of the various defensive systems.
 The Air Defence Commander would then send commands back to the control centres, who would carry out the interceptions.

-They further suggested abandoning the entire transmission system built for Linesman.
+They also suggested abandoning the complex transmission system built for Linesman.
 This worked by capturing the entire "video" signal being sent to a cathode ray tube display, using it to frequency modulate a microwave signal, and then sending the resulting signal to L1 using wideband microwave relays.
 Operators at L1 would then see the radar signals as they were at the stations, and use them to extract "tracks" of interest.
+However, this was forwarded to L1 using the BT Tower, which could be easily jammed by aiming a transmitter at it, as well as costing a lot of money to maintain.
 Strike Command noted that if the track extraction was being carried out at the radar stations, the resulting information, essentially an ID number, location and direction, could easily be sent in digital format over conventional telephone lines or narrow-band microwave links, as was being done in NADGE.
 Finally, they called for the replacement of the huge and costly radars like the AMES Type 85 with a greater number of simpler and cheaper systems.